-33 4.
-ACCESS POLICY 34 Contact watersinks@butlercave.org for the most up-to-date information on access, conditions, and 35 permits.
-36 Commercial or illegal activity is prohibited on the property.
-37 At least one Adult for every five minors is required while on the preserve.
-38 39 Parking 40 Parking will be at the Owl Meadow parking area.
+4. ACCESS POLICY

+Contact watersinks@butlercave.org for the most up-to-date information on access, conditions, and permits.

+Commercial or illegal activity is prohibited on the property.

+At least one Adult for every five minors is required while on the preserve.

+Parking

+Parking will be at the Owl Meadow parking area.
 Access to all caves will be by foot-travel from this area.
-41 Future plans include signage to better identify the location of Owl Meadow Lane.
-For special 42 circumstances, parking in other areas may be permitted with special arrangements by the BCCS.
-43 Permit System 44 Permits, including Waiver of Claims, must be completed before leaving the Owl Meadow parking area to 45 access the caves and trails.
-46 Helictite and Subway Cave require advance notice to obtain permission and access.
-47 Water Sinks Cave, Owl Cave, and Surface Only permits can be obtained through advanced permit 48 submission or onsite at the kiosk.
-49 A more detailed description is included in Appendix 1.
-50 Permits consist of a waiver to be collected before leaving the Owl Meadow Parking area to access the 51 trails and caves, a permit number to be displayed on the dashboard of vehicle(s), and a permit number 52 to be taken along with the group while on the property.
-53 The caves on the property are each unique in their challenges and sensitivity, and therefore benefit 54 different access policies.
+For special circumstances, parking in other areas may be permitted with special arrangements by the BCCS.

+Permit System

+A Waiver of Claims, must be completed by each and every person before leaving the Owl Meadow parking area.

+All visitors must sign the register located at the kiosk in Owl Meadow.
+Trip leaders holding a permit can sign their whole group in by listing the name of each person on the trip.

+Permit requests must be submitted electronically two weeks ahead of time and approved by the management committee for access to Subway Cave and Helictite Cave.

+Access to the surface trails, Owl Cave, Waterfall Cave, and Water Sinks Cave (the upper cave, not the Subway) requires both waivers of claims to be completed for each and every person.
+Each visitor's name must be entered into the onsite register, either by the trip leader or by each individual.
+No permit is required to visit these areas.

+The caves on the property are each unique in their challenges and sensitivity, and therefore benefit different access policies.
+A more detailed description of the caves is included in Appendix 1.

 Helictite Cave - Helictite Cave is generally the most difficult and sensitive cave on the property.
-It will 55 56 remain gated and locked.
-All access will require permits issued by the Water Sinks management team.
-57 Permits should be requested at least two weeks before the requested trip.
-Group size should be limited 58 to 8 persons per permit.
-The trip leader must be an experienced caver (minimum 10 wild cave trips), 59 with membership in the BCCS, WVACS, PSC, GVKS, the NSS or an NSS internal organization required.
-60 One (1) permit will be available per day.
-Any cave modification or collection will require special 61 permission from the Helictite Cave management team.
-62 Subway Cave - Subway Cave is generally suitable for most cavers.
-The culvert entrance will remain 63 gated and unlocked.
+It will remain gated and locked.
+All access will require filing of waivers of claims and permits issued by the Water Sinks management team.
+Permits should be requested at least two weeks before the requested trip.
+Group size is limited to 8 persons per permit.
+The trip leader must be an experienced caver (minimum 10 wild cave trips), with membership in the BCCS, WVACS, PSC, GVKS, the NSS or an NSS internal organization required.
+One (1) permit will be available per day.
+Any cave modification or collection will require special permission from the Helictite Cave management team.
+Each visitor's name must be entered into the onsite register, either by the trip leader or by each individual.

+Subway Cave - Subway Cave is generally suitable for most cavers.
+The culvert entrance will remain gated and unlocked.
 All other entrances should be considered closed.
-All access will require permits 64 issued by the Water Sinks management team.
-Permits should be requested at least two weeks before 65 the requested trip.
-Group size should be limited to 8 persons per permit.
+All access will require filing of waivers of claims and permits issued by the Water Sinks management team.
+Permits should be requested at least two weeks before the requested trip.
+Group size is limited to 8 persons per permit.
 The trip leader must be an experienced caver (minimum 10 wild cave trips), with membership in the BCCS, WVACS, PSC, GVKS, the NSS or an NSS internal organization required.
 One (1) permit will be available per day.
 Any cave modification or collection will require special permission from the Water Sinks management team.
 This cave is subject to severe flooding and the weather must be carefully considered by anyone entering the cave.
+Each visitor's name must be entered into the onsite register, either by the trip leader or by each individual.